thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

   <body>
     ...
     <div id="content">
-      Only this will be rendered!!
+      Only this div will be rendered!
     </div>
     ...
   </body>